taataa/tapspace/docs/api.md

-## taaspace.SpaceRectangle(transformer)
+## taaspace.AbstractRectangle(transformer)

-Upgrade a SpaceTransformer to a SpaceRectangle.
+Upgrade a SpaceTransformer to a AbstractRectangle.

 Emit: `resized`